ranjeet8989/Edge-AI-based-Defect-Classification-System-for-Semiconductor-Wafer-Die-Images/README.md

 This repository presents an Edge AI–based wafer defect pattern classification system using the MixedWM38 WaferMap dataset.
 The project focuses on identifying and classifying wafer-level spatial defect patterns by treating wafer maps as two-dimensional representations of defect distributions.
 An Edge AI–driven wafer defect pattern classification framework using the MixedWM38 WaferMap dataset.
 The project employs a lightweight CNN to learn spatial defect distributions from wafer maps, enabling low-latency, edge-ready classification of wafer-level defect patterns for scalable semiconductor inspection.
 A lightweight Convolutional Neural Network (CNN) is trained from scratch to classify wafers into predefined defect categories, emphasizing low inference latency, computational efficiency, and edge deployment readiness.
 Unlike microscopy-based approaches, this work adopts a spatial-pattern–driven methodology, making it suitable for real-time applications in semiconductor manufacturing and yield monitoring.
 The solution is designed for portability and compatibility with edge-AI toolchains (e.g., ONNX, NXP eIQ), enabling scalable and cost-effective deployment in Industry 4.0 environments.
-It is mainly designed for the IESA DeepTech Hackathon event .
+It is mainly designed for the IESA DeepTech Hackathon event.

 <img width="636" height="837" alt="image" src="https://github.com/user-attachments/assets/67fa1e63-76e4-4897-b5fe-ec477b4f6870" />